explaingit

 USE CASE 1

-Build an ad server that handles thousands of requests per second without latency spikes.
+Build a Go HTTP server that handles hundreds of thousands of tiny requests per second at sub-millisecond latency

 USE CASE 2